isomerpages/mlaw-lripd/_information-for-public/Licensing Matters.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>On 1 July 2026, Ms Tan Boon Tin ceased to be a licensed insolvency practitioner
-by reason of the expiry of his licence.</p>
+by reason of the expiry of her licence.</p>
 </div>
 </details>
 </div>